canturk/qmtoolbox/README.md

 # qmtoolbox
 Simulation ToolBox for Quadrature Measurement of Quantum Harmonic Oscillator using Qubit

- 1. INTRODUCTION
+## 1. INTRODUCTION

-This package is devoted to simulate quadrature detection protocol of a harmonic oscilator (HO) coupled to a superconducting flux qubit (quantum bit) with a time-dependent Hamiltonian (S15) in the supplamentary material [1].
+This toolbox is developed to simulate quadrature detection protocol of a harmonic oscilator (HO) coupled to a superconducting flux qubit (quantum bit) with a time-dependent Hamiltonian (S15) in the supplamentary material [1].
 It performs high fedelity measurement and generate squeezed states of the HO